cossacklabs/acra/README.md

 For a quick and easy integration of Acra into your own infrastructure, we recommend [trying Acra with Docker](http://docs.cossacklabs.com/pages/trying-acra-with-docker/) first.
 Using only two commands, you will get all the Acra's components and database up and running, with a secure transport layer between them.
 We prepared several typical infrastructure variants to experiment with.

 * Select one appropriate use case from the [pre-made configurations](https://docs.cossacklabs.com/pages/trying-acra-with-docker/) ("Compose files"): use AcraServer-based configuration to protect the data in a database or select AcraTranslator to protect the files or any other binary blob stored elsewhere.
-* Launch Acra's server-side by running the selected docker-compose file: it will generate the appropriate keys, put them into correct folders, perform a public key exchange, run selected services and database, and then it will listen to the incoming connections.
+* Launch Acra's server-side by running the selected Docker-compose file: it will generate the appropriate keys, put them into correct folders, perform a public key exchange, run selected services and database, and then it will listen to the incoming connections.
-* Integrate [AcraWriter](https://docs.cossacklabs.com/pages/documentation-acra/#client-side-acraconnector-and-acrawriter) into your application code where you need to protect the sensitive data, supply AcraWriter with an Acra storage public key (generated by docker-compose on the previous step).
+* Integrate [AcraWriter](https://docs.cossacklabs.com/pages/documentation-acra/#client-side-acraconnector-and-acrawriter) into your application code where you need to protect the sensitive data, supply AcraWriter with an Acra storage public key (generated by Docker-compose on the previous step).
 Encrypt the data into AcraStructs and send them into the database or file storage.
 * Decrypt data by reading the database through AcraServer or by decrypting the files through AcraTranslator.

 Please use the Acra Docker demo stand for testing/experimenting purposes only as the encryption keys are pre-generated in the configuration.

 ### Normal integration into your infrastructure

 For production environments, we insist on generating and exchanging keys manually and deploying Acra as Docker containers or from source code.
-Refer to the [Quick Start guide](https://docs.cossacklabs.com/pages/documentation-acra/#installing-acra-from-the-cossack-labs-repository) to understand how to download and launch Acra components, generate keys, and perform key exchange properly.
+Refer to the [Quick Start guide](https://docs.cossacklabs.com/pages/documentation-acra/#installing-acra-from-the-cossack-labs-repository) to understand how to download and launch Acra components, generate keys, and perform the key exchange properly.

 ## Documentation, tutorials, additional information

-The most recent version of the documentation, tutorials, and demos for Acra is available on the official [Cossack Labs Documentation Server](https://docs.cossacklabs.com/products/acra/).
-The Github Wiki documentation is deprecated and no longer updated since v0.82.0.
+The most recent versions of the documentation, tutorials, and demos for Acra are available on the official [Cossack Labs Documentation Server](https://docs.cossacklabs.com/products/acra/).
+The Github Wiki documentation is deprecated and is no longer updated since v0.82.0.

 To gain an initial understanding of Acra, you might want to: